• Skip to primary navigation

 Sugar, yeast and water added to a mixer bowl to get foamy.

-• Add the olive oil, salt and flour.
+• Add the olive oil, salt, and 6 cups of flour to the yeast mixture.

 Olive Oil, salt and flour added to the mixing bowl.

-• Knead at a medium speed for 5 minutes, or by hand for 10 minutes.
-The dough should end up like picture 10 and 11, very smooth, elastic-y and the sides of the bowl should be completely clean.
+• Knead at a medium speed for 5 minutes or by hand for 10 minutes.
+The dough should end up like pictures 10 and 11, very smooth and elastic-y, and the sides of the bowl should be completely clean.

-• Remove the dough hook and cover the bowl with a clean dish towel to rise.
+• Remove the dough hook and cover the bowl with a clean kitchen towel to rise to room temperature.

 • Over the next hour, about every 10 minutes or so, knead the dough in the bowl about 3 times.
 This is going to create that chewy crust.
 It doesn't have to be exactly every ten minutes, but you need to have kneaded the dough at least 4 times over that hour.